fbpx

 8 Single Premium Retirement Plans You Should Know

-Single Premium vs. Regular Premium
+Single Premium Retirement Plan vs. Regular Premium

 Single premium annuity plans, or SP for short, are insurance products that allow you to put a lump sum of money into a plan.
 In return, the insurer promises you a monthly/yearly/maturity payout for limited years or for the rest of your life.